magarpratik/news-api/README.md

 # North News API

-The api can be accessed at <https://northnews.herokuapp.com/api>.
+The api can be accessed at <https://news-api-emai.onrender.com/api>.

 ## Summary

-North News API is a RESTful API which stores data in a PSQL database and provides this information to the front end architecture in JSON format.
+North News API is a RESTful API which stores data in a PSQL database and provides this information to the front end in JSON format.

 ## Setting up your project